 Having a beautifully decorated table is a must in my house.
 I enjoy creating a colour scheme and working everything around it.
 Your table must be functional, and there must be space to put your dishes in the middle.

 Try using height to create two levels on your table.
-I love the Black Onyx Pantry Helper shelf, which allows me to place a dish on top, and a smaller dish/condiment underneath.
+Firstly, I love the Black Onyx Pantry Helper shelf, which allows me to place a dish on top, and a smaller dish/condiment underneath.
 I’ve also adapted their two-tier fruit bowl for prawns and sauces, allowing space for other things.
-A lazy susan is fantastic for larger tables, and means your guests have everything in easy reach.
+Additionally, a lazy susan is fantastic for larger tables, and means your guests have everything in easy reach.

-If you are eating outside, consider using food cover nets, or halo dish covers, to keep those pesky flies away.
-Planning all these things early on, will ensure your day runs smoothly, without anyone having to dash to the heavily crowded shops.
+In addition, if you are eating outside, consider using food cover nets, or halo dish covers, to keep those pesky flies away.
+Thus, planning all these things early on will ensure your day runs smoothly, without anyone having to dash to the heavily crowded shops.

 I used to spend ages, wrapping leftovers in cling wrap and foil, or placing things into plastic containers, but the Silicone food wraps and Halo dish covers have been my saving grace, and great for the environment too.
-Simply pop them over your dishes and place into the fridge.
+For instance, simply pop them over your dishes and place into the fridge.